amresh1495/ML-trader/README.md

 # ML Trader

-A machine learning based platform for picking up the best technical indicators based on historical data which might help in maximising the profits in trades.
+A machine learning based platform for picking up the best technical indicators based on backtesting the historical data which might help in maximising the profits in trades.

 ### To-Do
   - Implement the mostly used technical indicators in Python